Axel-07/Axel-07/README.md

 - 👯 Looking to collaborate on Innovative Projects.

-- 👨‍💻 Enjoy contributing to Open Source Projects and eager to learn new technologies.
+- 👨‍💻 Enjoy contributing to Open Source Projects and eager to learn new technologies

 - 📚 Love reading books on personal development.